10 Breckenridge Breweries

 Breweries in Silverthorne (20 Minutes from Breck)

-Live music every Wednesday, euchre tournaments, yoga classes, and more are all on offer at Angry James Brewery, not to mention nine brews on tap.
+Live music every Wednesday and more are all on offer at Angry James Brewery, not to mention nine brews on tap.
 Angry James’ philosophy is to stick with traditional beers and methods and do them right, with an occasional twist.
 Their Alpen Weisse, for example, is a very simple, traditional German style beer, but is made with a prost Weizen yeast from Inland Island in Colorado.
+Don't forget your fury friend at home, request to sit on their pet friendly patio.

 Photo courtesy of Angry James Brewery

 Looking for a killer happy hour?
 Head to The Bakers’ Brewery in Silverthorne.
-From 3-6pm Monday-Thursday, get any of their seven draft beers for only $3 each.
-Other specials include $4 wells and 25% off all appetizers.
+The appetizers at Bakers Brewery are sure to make your day, as the kitchen features quality dishes that are all made from scratch.
 These deals are so good the Denver Post named it one of the best happy hours in Summit County.
+Weekend brunches are served with dishes like Morning Melt Sandwhich and Steak and Egg Tacos.

 In addition to their seven rotating taps, they’ve got a long list of seasonal pours that are perfect for the mountains at any time of year.
 If you’re leaf peeping, head here to try the Roasted and Toasted, which is branded as “the color of aspens in the fall.”
 Other seasonals include the Winter is Coming black saison, the Bloodmoon Monk, and Spring Bloom saison.

 For an extensive list of local brews, check out the Dillon Dam Brewery.
 With 15 taps, you’ll have a choice of rotating seasonals and Dillon Dam staples, all in a traditional brewpub setting.
-Recognized as the #1 Largest Brewpub in the Rockies, don’t expect a small, intimate setting.
-But if you’re more comfortable in a loud, exciting environment, this is the place for you.
+Recognized as one of the largest brewpubs in the Rockies, don’t expect a small or intimate setting.
+If you’re comfortable in a loud, exciting environment, this is definitely the place for you.

 To visit all the best breweries in Breckenridge, you’ll have to explore a few neighboring towns.
 Luckily for you, Frisco and Silverthorne have their own unique charm and appeal, and exploring these areas will only add to your Breckenridge vacation.
-All with a craft beer in hand.
+Get to know Breckenridge and the surrounding areas as if you were a local, craft beer in hand.
+Let us know if you have any questions, we're here to make sure you get the most out of your stay with us.
+See you soon!